Anushka365/Anushka365/README.md

 - 👋 Hi, I’m @Anushka365!
 A fun-loving individual with a zest for technology
 - 👀 I’m interested in Electronics and Data Security stuff.
 - 🌱 I’m currently learning whatever I can and have to.
 Engaged in co-curricular activities throughout college.
-Skilled in Team Management and Effective Communication
+Skilled in Team Management and Effective Communication.
-  💞️ I’m looking to collaborate on what fits my role and personality.
+- 💞️ I’m looking to collaborate on what fits my role and personality.
 - 📫 How to reach me, look for my LinkedIn profile!

 <!---